vonkanehoffen/wix-style-react/docs/contribution/TEST_DRIVERS_GUIDELINES.md

 ```

 1. If you write a boolean driver method (e.g. `isDisabled()`), remember to test it both ways (when it's `true` and also `false`).

+1. Avoid importing stylesheets or any asset that is not pure javascript (JSX code, stylesheets, etc...)

 ## Exposed Testkits
 The following process is automated, so no action is needed from the developer side.